Our 2022 Chartered Stars

 “We are excited to be celebrating James’ achievement with him.”

-She has also been a member of the office's diversity and wellbeing committee since it founded about two years ago.
-Their latest focus has been around mental health and as part of this Mariee organised a 'Time to Talk' day in the office to get people discussing mental health in an open environment.
-With one in four people experiencing a mental health problem at some point in their lives she thinks that this being more normalised in a work environment is so important!
+Professionally, Mariee gets involved with many different initiatives.
+She is a member of the office's diversity and wellbeing committee.
+One of their key focuses is mental health and as part of this Mariee organised a 'Time to Talk' day in the office to get people discussing mental health in an open environment.
+With one in four people experiencing a mental health problem at some point in their lives, Mariee thinks that speaking about this openly in a work environment is very important.

-Outside of work Mariee loves being out on the water and enjoy a range of watersports including surfing and stand up paddle boarding.
-She's always keen to give anything a try and before lockdown hit she had recently started both panantukan and ariel circus.
+Outside of work Mariee loves being out on the water and enjoys a range of watersports including surfing, rowing and stand up paddle boarding.
+It’s very likely you will find her at the beach!
+She's always keen to give anything a try and has recently begun learning aerial silks which is completely different but very exciting.